Halloween comes around once a year, but at some properties throughout the South, spirits roam year-round.

 St. Louis, Missouri

 What once served as the home for the Lemps, the country's first beer brewers, is now considered one of the most haunted structures in the country.
-Take the ghost tour to learn about the tragedies that befell the beer barons.
+Take the ghost tour to learn the beer barons' tragedies..

 Eureka Springs, Arkansas

-If these walls could talk, you would get an earful about the property's storied history.
-It has served as a hotel and a college and a hospital run by a quack.
-"America's Most Haunted" hotel has plenty of ghost stories and offers a ghost tour where guests can learn more about "The Ghost in the Morgue," among others.
+If these walls could talk, you would get an earful about the property's storied history as it served separately as a hotel, a college, and a hospital run by a quack.
+As "America's Most Haunted" hotel, 1886 Crescent Hotel has plenty of ghost stories and offers a ghost tour where guests can learn more about "The Ghost in the Morgue," among others.

 San Antonio, Texas